Acapantzingo: 20th century

 In 1914, during the Mexican Revolution, the bridge built on Calle 5 de Mayo (today called Calle Rufino Tamayo) was destroyed to keep the Zapatistas out of the city; it was rebuilt in 1927 and widened in 1999.
 The revolutionaries for their part sacked and destroyed the chapel of San Diego Alcalá (affectionately called San Diegito) on Galeana Street; the chapel was rebuilt in 1943.

 The Ejido de Acapantzingo, consisting of 396 ha, was created on January 17, 1925.
 Juan B. Carral bought 142 ha of this land in exchange for land in the state of San Luis Potosí.
 After Carral's death, 100 ha were sold to Mauricio Urdaneta for the construction of the Tabachines subdivision and the golf club located there.
 Other lands were sold to Luis Paganoni to construct the subdivisions Jardines de Acapantzingo and Los Cisnos.

 During the 1980s a dispute between followers of Traditionalist Catholicism and mainline Roman Catholics led to the construction of the Church of the Virgen de Guadalupe on Ruíz Cortinez Street in Colonia San Miguel Acapantzingo.
 The priest responsible for this construction, Fr.
 Juan Guerrero (d.
 2021) also built chapels in Jardines de Acapantzingo (Espiritu Santo or "Holy Spirit"), Tabachines, and the Ejido (San Isidro Labrador).
 In 1990 the traditionalists were expulsed from the churches of San Miguel and San Diegito, and they built the church of La Divina Providencia (or "Divine Providence") on Calle 16 de Septiembre.

 In 1994, the office of Secretary of Development of the Environment (SEDAM) proposed seizing 270 ha of land from the Ejido de Acapantzingo to make an Ecological Park.
 The ejidatarios resisted, and in the year 2000 the Parque Ecológico San Miguel Acapantzingo opened on the site of the former state penitentiary in the Jacarandas subdivision, on the north side of Av.
-Atlacumolco.
+Atlacomulco.